Knochenmark/gatsby-starter-level-2/README.md

 # Features

 - Responsive Layout
+- High configurability
 - Configurable Sections
   - Hero
   - About
   - Featured Projects
   - Contact
+- Social Links
+- Styled Components with Emotion
+- Organized Projects by techs and Blog Posts by tags
+- Posts in Markdown
   - Syntax highlighting in code blocks
-- Organized Projects by techs and Blog Posts by tags
 - Pagination support
 - More to come!